6 Ways to Adopt a More Eco-Friendly Beauty Routine

 If you find yourself going through makeup brushes a little too often, try investing more in ones that are built to last.
 And to minimize your plastic waste, brushes with a wooden handle make a great alternative; the same goes for hair brushes, too!

-Besides brushes, you can also replace cotton pads with reusable ones made of terry cloth, and there are plenty of makeup sponges available that are built to last.
+In addition to brushes, you can replace cotton pads with reusable ones made of terry cloth, and there are plenty of long-lasting makeup sponges available as alternatives.

 3. Stop Using Makeup Wipes